ArtemKorneyasev/ArtemKorneyasev/README.md

 - 👋 Hi, my name is Artem Korneyasev.
-I am front-end developer on React from Saint-Petersburg.
+I am frontend developer on React from Saint-Petersburg.
 - 📫 You can reach me in [Telegram](https://t.me/artem_korneyasev)

 <!---